 There’s much to see and do based on our suggested daily itineraries.
 You may decide to extend your stay and see everything at a slower pace over a greater number of days.

 Just remember to book your flights to match your itinerary.
 This cruise package suggestion starts in Singapore and ends in Hong Kong.

-Travelling to Singapore from the USA or from Europe means a big time difference, so check your arrival times carefully so you are sure to book your hotel for check in on the correct date.
+Traveling to Singapore from the USA or Europe means a big time difference, so check your arrival times carefully so you are sure to book your hotel for check-in on the correct date.

 Day 1: Arrive in Singapore